After over 700 hours of testing Aura vs. Experian, there’s no doubt – Aura is the better identity protection service.

 Aura has made a habit of acquiring excellent start-ups, like Circle Parental Controls and Kidas Safe Gaming.
 So, rather than crafting everything from scratch, Aura adds features to its all-in-one digital security solution that industry experts build.
 The result is an incredible product that continues to improve.

-In case you’re unfamiliar, Experian is one of the major three credit bureaus, and Experian IdentityWorks is its solution to identity protection.
-Given its foundations, it’s no surprise that Experian IdentityWorks provides many credit monitoring tools, but it struggles to stand out in any other area.
+In case you’re unfamiliar, Experian IdentityWorks is one of the major three credit bureaus, and Experian is its solution to identity protection.
+Given its foundations, it’s no surprise that Experian provides many credit monitoring tools, but it struggles to stand out in any other area.

 For each section, we’ve listed which service wins right up top.
-Then, we explain why in detail.
+Then, we explain the differences in detail.

 Editor’s Ranking Table